HarukiCZ/czech-craft.eu-Discord-Bot/README.md

 | minecraft-server-util | Check minecraft server |;
 ----
 ### DISCLAIMERS
-Im not asociated with czechcraft.eu.
+Im not asociated with czech-craft.eu.
 This is not official discord bot for this server list!
 ----
 **This software is distributed under MIT license**